 Sue served this pie at room temperature or just barely warm with a scoop of vanilla ice cream.
 It is delicious that way, but I like it best just barely warm with a generous dollop of freshly whipped cream that has been very lightly sweetened.

-This pie is very rich, so you might want to keep the slices on the smaller side.
+Since this pie is very rich and sweet, you might want to keep the slices on the smaller side.
 Enjoy!